ChrstphrHll/npc_gen/students/Roman Erolith.md

 ---
 ### Description
 - 3rd year Dragonborn Monk in Burk
-- long spines, Pale Blue eyes, and blue skin
+- frills, Pale Blue eyes, and blue skin
 - Is Scrupulous and Shy, and has Logic as their ideal

 ### Organizations